-Goodwill is allocated to the Company's cash generating units or group of cash generating units that are expected to benefit from the synergies of the business combination.
+Goodwill is allocated to the Corporation's CGUs or group of CGUs that are expected to benefit from the synergies of the business combination.
 Goodwill is not amortized, but is tested for impairment at least annually.
 An impairment loss in respect of goodwill is not reversed.
 On the disposal or termination of a previously acquired business, any remaining balance of associated goodwill is included in the determination of the gain or loss on disposal.